HiimChipshot/learning-git/README.md

 # This is Title Repository
+This is  first txt from readme!

-This is  the readme repository!
+This is second txt from readme!